 How long does it take the scar to heal?

 The initial scar will heal in approximately six weeks.
-Dr. Ortega will work with the patient for the best scar management.
+Dr. Simon will work with the patient for the best scar management.

 How long will the results from a brachioplasty last?

 The results from an arm lift can be long lasting, as long as the patient maintains a stable weight through a healthy lifestyle, although this is dependent on each patient’s individual skin quality and skin laxity.

 When can I return to work after a brachioplasty?

 Most of Dr. Simon’s patients are ready to return to work or school less than a week after their brachioplasty procedure.

 What are the risks involved with the arm lift?